 “Buying a home, saving for retirement or for children’s education or even effectively managing the family budget requires more financial sophistication than ever before.
 Financially literate consumers make the financial marketplace work better, and they are better informed citizens as well,” Ben S. Bernanke, Chairman, Federal Reserve System.

-Amongst my clientele I have found that the wealthiest have adhered to timeless, disciplined and sustainable principles of wealth creation.
-I am happy to share some of these with you:
+I have found that the wealthiest people have adhered to timeless, disciplined and sustainable principles of wealth creation.
+It is my pleasure to share some of these gems with you:

 Set a Goal

 Lewis Carroll once said “if you don’t know where you are going, any road will get you there.”
 This applies today as much as it did in the 19th century when he wrote Alice in Wonderland.
 The first step towards successful wealth creation is to have a definitive financial plan.
 One needs to ask himself – where am I today financially?
 Where would I like to be in five years, ten years?
 Will I have enough funds at retirement to maintain my standard of living; will my retirement be my golden years or my yearning years?
 What do I need to do to get there?
 Successful individuals choose and follow a well thought out course of action towards realizing their long-term financial goals.
 As with most things in life, without financial goals and strategies for meeting them, we drift along and leave our future to chance.
 The end result is the same: failure to reach financial independence.